 As the function can generate a large or even very large file (depending on the log volume), it is the user's responsibility to provide a sufficient disk space.
-It is also the user's responsibility to deactivate triggers, if any exist, before executing the generated script. !
-E Mai Haarla Cuida Varaian 1 2 0 1
+It is also the user's responsibility to deactivate triggers, if any exist, before execugenerated script. iting the